contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 / # exit
 ```

-As you will see during the ping that, built in dns resolves the name `overlay-c1`
+The `ping` command demonstrates that built-in DNS resolves the name `overlay-c1`
-to the IP address of `overlay-c1` container and be able to reach another container
+to the IP address of the `overlay-c1` container.
+The container `contiv-c2` is
-across using a vxlan overlay.
+ableto reach the container on the other VM across the network using a vxlan overlay.

-#### Docker Overlay multi-host networking
+### Docker Overlay Multi-host Networking

 Docker engine has a built in overlay driver that can be use to connect
 containers across multiple nodes.

+Create another network as follows:

 ```
 vagrant@tutorial-node1:~$ docker network create -d=overlay --subnet=10.1.1.0/24 overlay-net